 (d) Nanda Devi

-(ii) What is a bio reserve?
+(i) What is a bio-reserve?
 Give two examples.

-(iii) Name two animals having their habitat in montane and tropical types of vegetation.
+(ii) Name two animals having habitat in tropical and montane type of vegetation.

 (i) Flora and Fauna